-Five nutritious dishes submitted by ProHealth Care employees won the hearts of guests and employees at ProHealth Waukesha Memorial Hospital’s 725 Grille during American Heart Month in February.
+Five nutritious dishes submitted by ProHealth Care employees won the hearts of guests and employees at ProHealth Waukesha Memorial Hospital’s 725 Grille during American Heart Month.

 The five heart-healthy dishes were selected from nearly two dozen recipes submitted by employees and judged by a panel of peers as part of a ProHealth-wide recipe contest.
 Each recipe was evaluated for nutrition and heart health by ProHealth Care’s dietary professionals.

 “We have always been committed to the health of our community and employees,” said Brent Russell, certified chef and supervisor of food service production for ProHealth Care.
 “Serving tasty heart-healthy menu items and sharing the recipes are fun ways to help our employees and visitors pay greater attention to their nutrition.”

 “The project was a lot of fun for the employees who submitted recipes and the winners.
 We also involved even more people when we prepared the dishes and encouraged staff and guests to sample them,” Russell added.
 “As a community, we’re making it known that you do not have to sacrifice taste to eat well and that heart-healthy food can be easily prepared with readily available ingredients.”